godotengine/godot-benchmarks/CONTRIBUTING.md

   Leave it disabled for other benchmarks.
 - `test_physics`: Enable this for physics benchmarks.
   Leave it disabled for other benchmarks.
-- Leaving all of these disabled will only benchmark the function itself.
+- > Leaving all of these disabled will only time the initial call to your `benchmark_` function.
+(See Below)

 ### Implement the benchmark